victorYghor/Kotlin-Problems/README.md

 A word is considered euphonious if it doesn't have three or more vowels or consonants in a row.
 Otherwise, it is considered discordant.

 Your task is to create euphonious words from the discordant ones.
 You can insert any letters inside the word.
-Output the minimum number of characters needed to create a euphonious word from a given word.

 For example, the word "schedule" is considered discordant because it has three consonants in a row: "sch".
 To create a euphonious word you need to add any vowel between 's' and 'c' or between 'c' and 'h'. fixed string with 3 or more vowels or consoansts and return a string fixed